Xangis/wbsrch/README.md

 index with the "python manage.py index" command.
 Note that you have to have some pages crawled, or nothing will be indexed.

+### Indexing Pending Word Lists

+If you have a bunch of terms in the pending index list, possibly from the add_new_to_pending command, you can index them with the python manage.py index command, like so (for English):

+python manage.py index -l en -p -m 2000000 -s 0

 ### Structure

 The system was originally designed with three different machines - a crawler, an indexer, and a web